-If you are using a foam brush or cloth to put polyurethane over paint, allow it to dry at least overnight or longer if necessary.
+If you are using a foam brush or cloth to put polyurethane over paint, allow it to dry at least overnight or longer if necessary, similar to painting over wood sealer.
 It will prevent brush marks and uneven brush strokes.
 It will also avoid damage when you put polyurethane over paint.

 Also, remember that temperature and humidity play a big role in the drying process of wet paint.
 Therefore, there is no exact time as to when you can add polyurethane.
 Examine the painted surface carefully and check for wet areas.

 Paint can be deceptively slow to cure.
 Don’t hold off on applying polyurethane waiting for paint to cure fully.
 Just ensure you’re applying it the right way.
 Keep in mind, poly can take its sweet time too, often needing up to a month to truly harden and cure.

 When to Apply Polyurethane Over Paint?

 To prevent any damage to the painted surface, I typically wait a few hours before applying the polyurethane.
 However, based on the specific type of poly you’re using and your method of application, you might need to adjust the waiting time, either longer or shorter.